A Death on Longley Crescent Sheffield 1953

-His son John is buried in Sheffield's City Road Cemetery
+His son John is buried in Section C6 of City Road Cemetery, Sheffield with three others

 1. England and Wales - In the period 1900 - 1966 where where the death sentence could still be passed, 1485 people were sentenced to be hanged by civil courts for murder and 755 were actually executed.
 The remainder, effectively half of all these, were reprieved (49.2% in total).
 1340 men were to hear the dread words of the death sentence and 741 of them were subsequently hanged, equating to 55.3%.
 In the case of women, 145 were sentenced to death but only 14 hanged.
 A reprieve rate of just over 90%.

 The Sheffield Telegraph dated Friday 27th November 1953 page 3